MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 Server Message Block (SMB) enumeration enables attackers to get information about where users recently logged on.
 Once attackers have this information, they can move laterally in the network to get to a specific sensitive account.

-In this detection, an alert is triggered when an SMB session enumeration is performed against a domain controller, because this should not happen.
+In this detection, an alert is triggered when an SMB session enumeration is performed against a domain controller.

 **Investigation**